 Since her death, testimonies from people that remember her extraordinary life have been multiplying.
 They entrust themselves and their intentions to her in their prayers, and attribute favors to her intercession.

-The cause for canonization of the Servant of God was introduced in Madrid in 2008, and is presently being studied in Rome at the Congregation of the Causes of the Saints.
+The cause of canonization of the Servant of God was introduced in Madrid in 2008, and sent to Rome to be studied at the Congregation of the Causes of the Saints in 2011.